-Some of the most common inherited factors contributing to thrombophilia include:
+Some of the most common inherited factors contributing to blood clots include:

 - MTHFR mutation—a mutation in this gene may predispose someone to high levels of homocysteine, which can increase the risk of excessive clotting.

-- Antithrombin (formerly known as antithrombin III) deficiency or dysfunction -- this is a factor that helps decrease the activity of the clotting process by inhibiting factors Xa, IXa, XIa, and thrombin.
+- Antithrombin (formerly known as antithrombin III)—this is a factor that helps decrease the activity of the clotting process by inhibiting factors Xa, IXa, XIa, and thrombin.
 Inherited deficiency of antithrombin can lead to a clot formation.

-- Protein C deficiency or dysfunction -- Protein C helps regulate the speed of the coagulation cascade by degrading activated factors V and VIII.
+- Protein C—helps regulate the speed of the coagulation cascade by degrading activated factors V and VIII

-- Dysfibrinogenemia -- abnormal fibrinogen; it leads to fibrin that does not break down normally.
-Patients with dysfibrinogenemia may have bleeding or thrombotic complications.
+- Dysfibrinogenemia—abnormal fibrinogen leads to fibrin that does not break down normally.
+Patients with dysfibrinogenemia may have bleeding or clotting complications.
 Dysfibrinogenemia can be inherited or acquired.

 In all of these inherited disorders (except for antithrombin deficiency), people may inherit one mutated gene copy and one normal gene copy (heterozygous) or two mutated gene copies (homozygous).
 If someone has two mutated gene copies, the person tends to have a more severe form of the condition, and if the person is heterozygous in more than one condition, the risk of clotting tends to be additive (and sometimes the risk is multiplied).
 With inherited hypercoagulable disorders, the first thrombotic episode may be seen at a relatively young age (less than 50 years of age).
 The patient may have recurrent thrombosis, a family history of thrombosis, and blood clots in unusual sites, such as veins of the brain, liver or kidneys.